raymondworkshop/raymondworkshop.github.io/_posts/diary/2022-08-08-the-log-of-your-life.md

 title: "The log of your life"
 date: 2022-08-08
 tags: [diary, review, important, learning, lesson]
-abstract: "a long-running note where I store the date, the person/project, the decision or piect of feedback given and then a column for how things turned out  "
+abstract: "a master self-observer"
 ---

-### a long-running note
+### a long-running note  on self-observer
+* self-observation
+    - **Indentify important behaviors**, recording the frequency and duration
+        + valuable tool for personal growth and development
+        + help you understand yourself better and make meaningful changes

+    - Identify the behaviors that you feel are especially important for you to either increase or reduce
+    - Keep a record of the frequency and duration of these important behaviors

+    - Note the conditions that exist when you display these behaviors

+    - Identify other important factors concerning these behaviros
+        + the time or who

+    - try to keep the process simple enough that you will not be discouraged from using it

 *  this allows you to look back and see how things turned out
+    - a long-running note where I store the date, the person/project, the decision or piect of feedback given and then a column for how things turned out

 #### 2023-04-18